 - Weather Resistant: Taped Fly seams and a high bathtub floor contribute to its weatherproof features.

 - Floor: The thin floor will require a footprint to protect it from abrasions and punctures.

 - Fabric: The 10D Silnylon fabric will require care.
-Make sure you don’t snag it during set up or set up in a very brushy area.
+Ensure you don’t snag it during setup or set up in a very brushy area.

 - Room: Even though the sides of the Nemo tent attach to the Fly and open up the tent for more room, the sides of the tent still sag higher up.
 The Nemo offers more floor space, but the overall tent feels tighter than other one-person shelters I have used, like the Big Agnes Copper Spur.